OpenLiberty/devfile-stack/README.md

 ## License

-Usage is provided under the [EPL 1.0 license](https://opensource.org/licenses/EPL-1.0) See LICENSE for the full details.
+Usage is provided under the [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0).
+See LICENSE for the full details.